domdomegg/aws-ses-v2-local/CONTRIBUTING.md

 3. Run `npm start` to run the server
 4. Run `npm test` to run tests with Jest

+You can run `FILL_DEMO=true npm run test -- 'test/demo.test.ts'` to populate sample data into your locally running server.

 ## Releases

 Versions follow the [semantic versioning spec](https://semver.org/).